mohakhan03uk/terraform/aws/tls_private_key_AndItsUseInEC2.md

-# EC2 SSH Keys via Terraform TLS Provider — Complete Example & Security Notes
+# EC2 SSH Keys via Terraform TLS Provider

 How to **generate SSH key pairs using the Terraform `tls` provider**, register the **public key** as an **AWS EC2 key pair**, save the **private key** locally with secure permissions, and then launch an EC2 instance that uses the key.